HackYourFuture/HTML-CSS/Week2/README.md

 read about [flexbox](https://tympanus.net/codrops/css_reference/flexbox/)

+### Pseudo class selectors

+So far you've learned the following:

+- HTML allows you to structure content and media on a webpage
+- CSS is used to

+Every HTML element can be

 - [Mastering the :nth-child](http://nthmaster.com/)

 ### Responsive design with media queries

+Nowadays people use different devices to access websites: desktops, tablets and mobiles of all different sizes.
+Responsive design is a way to put together a website so that it automatically scales its content and elements to match the screen size on which it is viewed.
+It keeps images from being larger than the screen width, and prevents visitors on mobile devices from needing to do extra work to read your content.

+Most

+The primary way of making a responsive website is by writing custom CSS code that makes it so.
+This can be done using `media queries`: CSS instructions that only apply to certain screen sizes.

 Start reading about media queries here: [Introduction to Media Queries](https://varvy.com/mobile/media-queries.html).